arogozine/LinqToTypeScript/README.md

 from(iterableIteratorOrArray)

 // To Create an IAsyncEnumerable<T>
-import { from } from "linq-to-typescript/async"
+import { fromAsync } from "linq-to-typescript"
 from(asyncIterableIteratorOrPromiseArray)

 // To Create an IParallelEnumerable<T>
-// You have to specify the parallel generator function type import { from, ParallelGeneratorType } from "linq-to-typescript/parallel" from(ParallelGeneratorType.PromiseToArray, asyncFuncThatReturnsAnArray)
+// You have to specify the parallel generator function type import { fromParallel, ParallelGeneratorType } from "linq-to-typescript" from(ParallelGeneratorType.PromiseToArray, asyncFuncThatReturnsAnArray)
 ```